frame-lang/frame_transpiler/README.md

 This project contains the code for building the Frame Language Transpiler - the Framepiler.
 The Framepiler is written in Rust and transpiles Frame specification documents into 8 programming languages (more to come) and UML documentation.

-## New in Frame v0.7.4
+## New in Recent Releases

+For details, see the [Release Notes](https://github.com/frame-lang/frame_transpiler/releases).

+### Frame v0.7.4

 Frame now supports golang!

-For details, see the [Release Notes](https://github.com/frame-lang/frame_transpiler/releases).
+### Frame v0.7.5

+The runtime system for the Rust backend now provides the path to and a checksum of the `.frm` file that was used to generate the state machine.

 ## Resources